jlogan03/staged-sg-filter/README.md

 println!("{:?}", &data[0..10]);
 ```

-takes about `52s`, whereas this crate
+takes about `52s` for 500,000 elements, whereas this crate

 ```rust
 use staged_sg_filter::sav_gol;